 - Increased electric utility bills of 50% or more due to increased electricity rates.

 - Surface water costs if increase from year prior.

 - Cost of hauling water for livestock.

 - Lowering ag well pumps if a primary source of water is lost.

 - Emergency upgrades to irrigation system (paired with conservation) if not covered through CDFA OEFI programs or USDA programs and for other emergency scenarios.

-Community support is at the heart of the CCOF Foundation, and we’re here to support you, too.
-Apply for hardship assistance support or email Larissa Hernandez at email@example.com.
+Community support is at the heart of the CCOF Foundation and we’re here to support you.
+If you have questions or need assistance in completing your application, please reach out to Larissa Hernandez at email@example.com.
+Se habla español.